abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 }
 ```
 In the above example;
-*  If the user is not logged in, AuthGuard blocks access and redirects to the login page.
+*  If the user is not logged in, authGuard blocks access and redirects to the login page.
-*  PermissionGuard checks the user's permission with `requiredPolicy` property of the `rotues` object.
+*  permissionGuard checks the user's permission with `requiredPolicy` property of the `rotues` object.
 If the user is not authorized to access the page, the 403 page appears.
 *  `name` property of `routes` is the menu link label.
 A localization key can be defined .
 *  `iconClass` property of `routes` object is the menu link icon class.
 *  `requiredPolicy` property of `routes` object is the required policy key to access the page.